 Intravenous steroid treatment is the first line of therapy often used in acute TM.
 Corticosteroids have multiple mechanisms of action including anti-inflammatory activity, immunosuppressive properties, and antiproliferative actions.
 Though there is no randomized double-blind placebo-controlled study that supports this approach, evidence from related disorders and clinical experience support this treatment.
-At the Johns Hopkins TM Center, the standard of care includes intravenous methylprednisolone (1000 mg) or dexamethasone (200 mg) for 3 to 5 days unless there are compelling reasons to avoid this therapy.
-The decision to offer continued steroids or to add a new treatment is often based on the clinical course and MRI appearance at the end of 5 days of steroids.
+The standard of care includes intravenous methylprednisolone (30 mg/kg up to 1000 mg daily) or dexamethasone (120 to 200 mg daily for adults) for 3 to 5 days unless there are compelling reasons to avoid this therapy.19 The decision to offer continued steroids or to add a new treatment is often based on the clinical course and MRI appearance at the end of 5 days of steroids.19,34

 Plasma Exchange (PLEX)

-PLEX is often initiated in moderate to severe TM (i.e., inability to walk, markedly impaired autonomic function, and sensory loss in the lower extremities) in individuals who show little clinical improvement after instituting 5 to 7 days of intravenous steroids, but may also be initiated at first presentation.
-PLEX is believed to work in autoimmune CNS diseases through the removal of specific or nonspecific soluble factors likely to mediate, be responsible for, or contribute to inflammatory-mediated target organ damage.
+PLEX is often initiated in individuals with motor impairment36 or who show little clinical improvement after intravenous steroid treatment,37-39 but may also be initiated at first presentation for those with significant deficits.19 It is often given as five treatments, each with exchanges of 1.1 to 1.5 plasma volumes, every other day for 10 days.40 PLEX is believed to work in autoimmune CNS diseases through the removal of specific or nonspecific soluble factors likely to mediate, be responsible for, or contribute to inflammatory-mediated organ damage.
 PLEX has been shown to be effective in adults with TM and other inflammatory disorders of the CNS.

 Other Immunomodulatory Treatment